Understanding MCA & DOLS in Mental Health Care

 – Problem: Recording conclusions without evidence (“lacks capacity”) or failing to record best interest rationale

-– Solution: Document specific observations: “Could explain 3 risks of refusing medication but not 4th; retained information for 2 minutes”
+– Solution: Document specific observations: “Could explain 3 risks of refusing medication but not the 4th; retained information for 2 minutes”

 Future Trends: Liberty Protection Safeguards (LPS) vs DoLS